git/git.github.io/SoC-2021-Ideas.md

  - Language: C, shell (bash)
  - Difficulty: medium
- - Possible mentors: Christian Couder
+ - Possible mentors: Hariom Verma, Christian Couder

 `git cat-file` has options `--batch[=<format>]` and `--batch-check[=<format>]` that can take a <format>.
 It would be nice